20-Minute Broccoli Cheese Soup Recipe That Beats The Restaurant

 3. Add 4 tablespoons butter

-4. Wait until butter is completely melted (about 1 minute)
+4. Allow butter to melt completely (about 1 minute)

-5. You’ll see small bubbles as it melts – this is good!
+5. Look for small bubbles as it melts

 Cooking Vegetables: